leviv/leviv.github.io/_posts/projects/2025-07-21-3d-dvd-loading-screen.md

 It was a paradigm born of necessity, back when displaying a static image for too long on a CRT (cathode ray tube) monitor could easily cause burn-in.

 In CRT monitors, images are displayed by shooting streams of electrons at a phosporous screen, which causes that part of the screen to glow.
-Bombard the same spot with too many electrons for too long, and you'll see that part of the screen glow even while it's no longer actively been lit up.
+Bombard the same spot with too many electrons for too long and you'll see that part of the screen glow even while it's no longer actively being lit up.

 So when I saw an instagram reel experiment 2 years ago with a rendered bouncing 3d logo - I knew it was a great project to try out with my newfound [ThreeJS knowledge](https://threejs-journey.com/).
 I have searched high and low to find the original Instagram video I was inspired by - to no avail!
 Shoot me an email if you find it!